raid8462/Security-System-App/README.md

 ## Using the system

 When the application is run the Login screen is displayed.
-If not registered to an account click 'Sign Up now' button to navigate to the Sign Up page.
+If not registered to an account click the 'Sign Up now' button to navigate to the Sign Up page.

 <img width="300" alt="image" src="https://github.com/raid8462/Security-System-App/assets/73480311/1456b8b7-996e-4b96-8263-be9c98b36002">